tweag/nickel/doc/manual/contracts.md

 with_delayed_checks` is returned *and* some code actually uses the value.
 Even then, because records (and record mapping) are lazy, *this doesn't actually execute the `Bool` contracts right away*.
-Each contract will only be run when the corresponding field will be accessed.
+Each contract will only be run when the individual fields will be accessed or exported.

-We then implement immediate part.
+We proceed to the immediate checks.
 We first check if the value is a record and return `'Error {..}` otherwise.
 Then, we iterate over over all the record field names and check that each one is a sequence of digits.
 We use a right fold because of its short-circuiting capabilities: as soon as an `'Error` is